Healthy Eating in Early years

 Plan an activity to support healthy eating in own setting

-by Shamima's WOrkshop Early Childhood Education 23 Nov, 2022
+by Shamima's Workshop Early Childhood Education 23 November 2022

 Play-based food activities are a great way to teach children about healthy eating and to expose them to new and non-preferred foods in a gentle way.